 Miscellaneous

 8.1 Successors and Assigns; Assignment.
 This Master Agreement shall inure to the benefit of and be binding upon the Parties and their respective successors and permitted assigns.
 However, neither Party shall assign this Master Agreement or any Transaction or any of its rights or obligations hereunder or under any Transaction without the prior written consent of the other Party, which consent shall not be unreasonably withheld or delayed.
-Notwithstanding the foregoing, either Party may, without the need for consent from the other Party (and without relieving itself from liability hereunder and under any Transaction), (a) transfer, sell, pledge, encumber or assign this Master Agreement and/or any Transaction or the accounts, revenues or proceeds hereof or thereof in connection with any financing or other financial arrangements; (b) transfer or assign this Master Agreement and/or any Transaction to an Affiliate of such Party; or (c) transfer or assign this Master Agreement and/or any Transaction to any person or entity succeeding to all or substantially all of the assets of such Party by way of merger, reorganization or otherwise; provided, however, that no such assignment shall in any way relieve the assignor from liability for full performance under this Master Agreement and the Transactions and that any such assignee agreeS to be bound by the terms and conditions of this Master Agreement and such Transactions.
+Notwithstanding the foregoing, either Party may, without the need for consent from the other Party (and without relieving itself from liability hereunder and under any Transaction), (a) transfer, sell, pledge, encumber or assign this Master Agreement and/or any Transaction or the accounts, revenues or proceeds hereof or thereof in connection with any financing or other financial arrangements; (b) transfer or assign this Master Agreement and/or any Transaction to an Affiliate of such Party; or (c) transfer or assign this Master Agreement and/or any Transaction to any person or entity succeeding to all or substantially all of the assets of such Party by way of merger, reorganization or otherwise; provided, however, that no such assignment shall in any way relieve the assignor from liability for full performance under this Master Agreement and the Transactions and that any such assignee agrees to be bound by the terms and conditions of this Master Agreement and such Transactions.

 8.2 WARRANTIES.
 OTHER THAN THOSE EXPRESSLY PROVIDED IN SECTION 3.1, OR IN A CONFIRMATION, SELLER MAKES NO OTHER REPRESENTATION OR WARRANTY, WRITTEN OR ORAL, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, ANY REPRESENTATION OR WARRANTY THAT THE COMMODITY WILL BE FIT FOR A PARTICULAR PURPOSE, OR WILL BE MERCHANTABLE.